Skip to main content

 Access routing metadata

-With the native Auriko SDK
+With the Auriko SDK

 from auriko import Client